tylerbyte-tiy/final-project/README.md

-$tacks
+# $tacks

+## What is it?

 This is a budgeting app written in HTML, CSS and Javascript.
+You can:
-You can add and log multiple sources of income, expenses, and see a running total of your current cash flow.
+ * log multiple sources of income and expenses

+ * view a running total of your current cash flow